-Why are symbols of death so important to a film analysis of The Seventh Seal?
-The film is set in Sweden during the Black Death, an airborne disease that caused the death of up to one-third of Europe's population.
-Like plague doctor masks, allegories and symbols of death (sometimes referred to in art as memento mori, or reminders of death) in art grow more popular at a time in which Medieval society was keenly aware of mortality and feeling powerless over their lives and circumstances, much like the knight in The Seventh Seal.
+Why are symbols of death so important to an in-depth film analysis of The Seventh Seal?
+The film is set in Sweden during the time of the Black Death or bubonic plague, a highly contagious disease that caused the death of up to one-third of Europe's population in the fourteenth century.
+During this time, allegories and symbols of death in art — sometimes referred to as memento mori, or reminders of death mdash; grew in popularity.
+Like the knight in The Seventh Seal, in the days of the bubonic plague all members of Medieval society, regardless of their wealth or social station, were keenly aware of their own mortality and felt powerless over their lives and circumstances in the face of death.

 Ingmar Bergman's film The Seventh Seal is perhaps most famous for the scenes where the disillusioned knight Antonius Block plays chess with Death, traditionally personified in the movie as an eerie pale man often holding a scythe and wearing the typical black robe and cowl.
-The "Grim Reaper" character has appeared in art for centuries, but one of the first appearances of the symbol of Death Playing Chess in art can be traced back to Albertus Pictor's 15th century medieval painting Death Playing Chess (top right) found in a Swedish Catholic church in Taby county, just north of Stockholm.
-As a Swedish film director, it seems likely that Ingmar Bergman specifically referenced Pictor's church painting, and even introduces an artist painting the Dance of Death allegory in a Catholic Church hoping to make people "think" (bottom right).
-Ingmar Bergman almost speaks through the church painter about the meaning of memento mori art when he claims, "A skull is more interesting than a naked one."
+The "Grim Reaper" character has appeared in art for centuries, but one of the first appearances of the symbol of Death Playing Chess in art can be traced back to Albertus Pictor's 15th century medieval painting Death Playing Chess (top right) found in a Swedish Catholic church in Taby county, in Upsalla just north of Stockholm.
+As a Swedish film director, it seems likely that Ingmar Bergman specifically referenced Pictor's church painting, and even introduces an artist painting the Dance of Death allegory in a Catholic Church perhaps as an homage to that painting.

 What is the meaning of the Death Playing Chess art allegory?
-This symbolism of in art reveals a society's desperate attempts to prolong life and avoid Death, either by wearing a mask for protection or turning survival into an intellectual game of strategy that could be won if only "played" correctly.
+The game of chess is all about outwitting your opponent, so this chess-death allegory speaks to a society's desperate and futile attempts to prolong life and avoid Death by any means necessary, whether wearing a plague doctor mask for protection or turning survival into an intellectual game of strategy that could be won if only "played" correctly.
 "How can you outwit Death?"
 Death asks in The Seventh Seal, disguised as a priest.
-The knight understands that trying is preposterous but, like the nobleman in Pictor's painting, keeps trying to checkmate Death nonetheless.
+The knight understands that trying to outwit Death is absurd but, like the nobleman in Pictor's painting, keeps trying to checkmate Death nonetheless.